matrix-tu-dresden-de/Dokumentation/content/faq/_index.en.md

 ***
 #### I can no longer see profile/room pictures or other pictures. {#relogin}
 Due to an update on the Matrix server (28.03.2021), clients that have been logged in since then can no longer find media files.
-To solve this problem, it is necessary to log off and log on again. **Attention: So that you do not lose any of your messages you should follow the procedure below.** If multiple clients are affected, the procedure should be performed one after each other and not in parallel.
+To solve this problem, it is necessary to log off and log on again. **Attention: So that you do not loose any of your messages you should follow the procedure below.** If multiple clients are affected, the procedure should be performed one after each other and not in parallel.

 <ul type="1">
-  <li>Make sure you have fulfilled at least one following prerequisites:</li>
+  <li>Make sure you have fulfilled at least one of the following prerequisites:</li>
   <ol type="a">
     <li>... an additional verified session (e.g. with the smartphone) is active and usable</li>
-    <li>... the <a href="{{< relref "settings/#secure-backup" >}} ">Secure Backup</a> is set up and the securityphrase or -key is present</li>
+    <li>... the <a href="{{< relref "settings/#secure-backup" >}} ">Secure Backup</a> is set up and the security phrase or the security key are present</li>
     <li>... you have exportet your room keys</li>
   </ol>
   <li>Log off and log on again within the client and use as Matrix <strong>homeserver</strong>: "<strong>tu-dresden.de</strong>"</li>